2019 CMSA Annual National Conference

-On November 3, Quality IT Partners, Inc. (Quality) was honored to be a sponsor at the 13th Annual Scott Hamilton and Friends Ice Show and Gala.
+On November 3, Quality Healthcare Partners, Inc. (Quality) was honored to be a sponsor at the 13th Annual Scott Hamilton and Friends Ice Show and Gala.

 This year Quality invited quests to be seated at a table that featured representatives from both the Cleveland Clinic and executives from the Quality team.
 Quality’s guest of honor was a cancer patient at the Cleveland Clinic Taussig Cancer Institute, along with her husband.
 Many gala attendees inspired by her courageous story and journey, met with her – including gala host Scott Hamilton.
 This years gala also included special guests such as Wynonna Judd and all 12 US Olympic Figure Skating Gold Medalists.